mcd4874/ML-for-NLP/README.md

 0	This is definitely a must have if your state does not allow cell phone usage while driving.
 POSITIVE	NONE	GENRE_B [...]
 ```

+$ ~/anaconda3/bin/python test.py genre PS3_training_data.txt genre_model.pkl
+use pretrain pickle model in case not want to retrain it.